Appeals of Denials Hearings

 How to appeal if your Social Security disability claim is denied

-If your claim for disability benefits is unfairly denied, a Cleveland Social Security disability lawyer at NRS can help you through all four basic levels of appeal:
+If your claim for disability benefits is unfairly denied, an experienced Social Security disability lawyer at NRS can help you through all four basic levels of appeal:

 - Reconsideration.
 Reconsideration is a complete review of your claim by a claims examiner who did not make the first decision.
 Our attorneys can help you gather your medical and work evidence to present a more convincing claim.
 Since this level of appeal is made to the SSA, do not be discouraged if your claim is still denied.